Pack of progesterone pills against a pink background

 • Mood dysregulation

-In males, low estrogen levels may lead to a lower sex drive, bone loss, and the development of excess abdominal fat.
+In those assigned male at birth, low estrogen levels may lead to a lower sex drive, bone loss, and the development of excess abdominal fat.
 [5]

 What happens when estrogen levels are high?